 You do not need to provide any detail about the family violence.

-If you are not comfortable making a written statement or completing a statutory declaration then you can suggest that the person uses another form of qualifying evidence, such as making their own statutory declaration.
+If you are not comfortable making a written statement or completing a statutory declaration then you can suggest that the person uses another form of qualifying evidence, for example, making their own statutory declaration.

 After providing evidence